ricott/homey-com.volvocars/README.md

 # Versions
 ## 1.0.4
 - Remove non relevant device capabilities, e.g. ICE cars wont see battery status.
+- Split refresh settings into two; one setting from car to cloud and one setting from cloud to homey.
+All in order to limit car battery impact.

 ## 1.0.3
 - Increased security by encrypting your Volvo On Call credentials before persisting them locally on your Homey.
 Existing credentials will be automatically encrypted after installation of this version.